cshikai/multimedia_ir/text_entity_extraction/README.md

 python3 BLINK_api/src/wikipedia_to_elastic.py
 ```

-** Note: do ensure that you are running the script in an environment that has the Haystack dependencies installed
+** Note: do ensure that you are running the script in an environment that has the Haystack dependencies installed, otherwise run "pip install git+https://github.com/deepset-ai/haystack.git#egg=farm-haystack[colab]"

 ## Docker Services Setup